docker/docs/engine/admin/systemd.md

 This example overrides the default `docker.service` file.

-If you are behind an HTTP or HTTPS proxy server, for example in corporate settings, you will need to add this configuration in the Docker systemd service file.
+If you are behind an HTTP or HTTPS proxy server, for example in corporate settings, you need to add this configuration in the Docker systemd service file.

 1. Create a systemd drop-in directory for the docker service: